succabs/website/src/content/blog/portfolio-redesign-bauhaus.md

 ---
-title: "Redesigning My Portfolio: Bauhaus Meets Function"
+title: "How I Rebuilt My Developer Portfolio With Bauhaus and Astro"
-description: "A story about rebuilding my personal website with a Bauhaus-inspired aesthetic, practical improvements, and help from GenAI."
+description: "How I redesigned my developer portfolio using Astro, Bauhaus design principles, and help from GenAI tools."
 pubDate: 2025-06-17
-tags: ["development", "tech"]
+tags: ["development"]
 heroImage: "../../assets/blog-placeholder-4.jpg"
-excerpt: "A breakdown of how I redesigned my portfolio site from a retro mess into a clean, Bauhaus-inspired digital home."
+excerpt: "A breakdown of how I redesigned my portfolio site from a retro mess into a clean, Bauhaus-inspired digital home with the help of GenAI tools."
 ---

-## Why I Redesigned My Site
+## Introduction: Why I Redesigned My Site

 Once in a while I get the idea to redesign my website.
 Latest iteration was a site that tried to capture the early 2000's retro look.
 In the end, it wasn’t clean and certainly didn’t reflect what I actually wanted my online presence to say.